germanramos/hydra/Documentation/configuration.md

 * `-data-dir` - The directory to store log and snapshot.
 Defaults to the current working directory.
 * `-f, -force` - The node is started as a standalone server when it can not join the cluster.
 * `-peer-addr` - The advertised public hostname:port for server communication.
 Defaults to `127.0.0.1:7701`.
+* `-peer-bind-addr` - The listening hostname for server communication.
+Defaults to advertised IP.
 * `-peer-ca-file` - The path of the CAFile.
 Enables client/peer cert authentication when present.
 * `-peer-cert-file` - The cert file of the server.
+* `-peer-heartbeat-timeout` - This is the frequency with which the leader will notify followers that it is still the leader and this is also a delay for how long it takes for commands to be committed.
+Default to 50 milliseconds.
+* `-peer-election-timeout` - This timeout is how long a follower node will go without hearing a heartbeat before attempting to become leader itself.
+Default to 200 milliseconds.
 * `-peer-key-file` - The key file of the server.
 * `-snapshot=false` - Disable log snapshots.
 Defaults to `true`.
 * `-snapshot-count` - Time interval in milliseconds between the log snapshot are made.

 #### Hydra arguments
+* `-instance-expiration-time` - This is the ttl for instance information.
 * `-private-addr` - The hydra private api hostname:port for probe communication.
 Defaults to `127.0.0.1:7771`.
 * `-public-addr` - The hydra public api hostname:port for client communication.
 Defaults to `127.0.0.1:7772`.
 * `-load-balancer-addr` - The hydra load balancer hostname:port for internal and worker communication.
 Defaults to `*:7777`.
+* `-v, -verbose` - Show logs in DEBUG mode.
+Defaults to `false`

 ## Configuration File